Given a distinct sequence of keys, check if it can represent a preorder traversal of a binary search tree (BST).

 Given a binary search tree, modify it such that every key is updated to contain sum of all greater keys present in BST.

-Given a BST, find in-order predecessor of a given key in it.
-If the given key do not lie in the BST, then return the previous greater key (if any) present in the BST.
-An in-order predecessor of a node in BST is the previous node in in-order traversal of it.
+Given a BST, find inorder successor of a given key in it.
+If the given key do not lie in the BST, then return the next greater key (if any) present in the BST.

 Given a sorted Doubly Linked List, in-place convert it into a height-balanced Binary Search Tree (BST).
 The difference between the height of the left and right subtree for every node of a height-balanced BST is never greater than 1.

 Given a BST and a valid range of keys, remove nodes from BST that have keys outside the valid range.